VishnuRaman/rs2/README.md

 };
 ```

-For most users, the default configuration is robust.
+For most users, the default configuration is sufficient.

-#### Comprehensive Resource Management Examples
+#### Resource Management Examples

-For comprehensive examples of resource management, see [examples/resource_management_example.rs](examples/resource_management_example.rs).
+For examples of resource management, see [examples/resource_management_example.rs](examples/resource_management_example.rs).
 This example demonstrates:

 - **Basic resource tracking** with memory usage monitoring
 - **Circuit breaking** with configurable resource limits